radicalbit/NSDb/docs/SQL_doc.md

 Since the nature of NSDb is different than a classic SQL database, its dialect is conceived to handle time-series data accordingly.

 ## SQL Statements
-Similarly to SQL-like databases, NSDb allows 3 main DML statements:
+Similarly to SQL databases, NSDb allows 3 main DML statements:

 - `SELECT` Statements - used to fetch data
 - `INSERT` Statements - used to insert data
 - `DELETE` Statements - used to delete data

 Unlike standard SQL, NSDb does not support `UPDATE` statement.
 The main reason of this is the database time series nature itself; it's extremely unlikely that a time series record has to be updated at a later time.

-As in SQL, some clauses composing the above-mentioned constructs are shared between these categories e.g `WHERE` clause.

 >NOTE: NSDb SQL parser is case-insensitive, so SQL keywords can be both lower-case and upper-case.
 In this documentation all code example are uppercase for clarity purpose.

 ## The Select Statement
-The `SELECT` statement queries measurements from a specific metric.
+The `SELECT` statement queries bits from a specific metric.
 `SELECT` statements are used to perform data exploration and to subscribe historical or real-time queries.

 ### Simple Syntax